f0xb17/OSCParser/Readme.md

-# oscparser
+# OSCParser

-**oscparser** is a Go package designed for efficient parsing and extraction of variable names from `.osc` files.
+**OSCParser** is a Go package designed for efficient parsing and extraction of variable names from `.osc` files.
 It provides a straightforward interface to retrieve all variables, making it an essential tool for handling and processing `.osc` data in your Go applications.

 ## Features
 - Parse `.osc` files to extract variable names